jkdong1024/B460M-MORTAR-Comet-Lake-IGPU-AGPU/README.md

 # B460M-MORTAR-Comet-Lake-IGPU-AGPU
-This EFI can support Comet Lake's single-core graphics card output (HDMI+DP), and also supports 5500-5700 graphics card output
+This EFI can support Comet Lake's single-core graphics card output (HDMI + DP), and also supports 5500-5700 graphics cards and NVIDIA graphics card output that is drive-free in macOS Catalina

 This EFI can support Comet Lake's coreless graphics card to use Nvidia or AMD graphics card output